z5labs/battlebots/docs/content/research_and_development/adrs/0006-battlebot-universe-physics-laws.md

 The BattleBot Universe requires well-defined physics laws to govern gameplay mechanics.
 ADR-0005 established the mathematical and spatial foundation (2D Euclidean continuous space, rectangular boundaries, Cartesian coordinates), but did not define the physical forces and interactions that govern how objects move, collide, and behave within that space.

-This decision defines five fundamental physics properties that characterize the physical laws of the battle space:
+This decision defines four fundamental physics properties that characterize the physical laws of the battle space:

 1. **Mass** - Universal entity property defining physical weight
 2. **Surface Friction** - Resistance force opposing bot movement in the 2D plane
 3. **Air Friction** - Resistance force affecting projectile movement through the air
-4. **Gravity** - Force affecting projectile time-to-live and behavior
-5. **Collisions** - Mechanics governing bot-to-bot and bot-to-wall interactions
+4. **Collisions** - Mechanics governing bot-to-bot and bot-to-wall interactions

 These properties form the physics framework upon which all movement mechanics, projectile behavior, collision resolution, and force-based interactions are built.
 The choice of physics properties has cascading implications for: